Mariya Shubina

-Shubina was born in a family of a phone communications engineer in Mordovia.
-In 1944 she enrolled to a gynecology school, and after graduating worked at a regional hospital.
+Shubina was born into a family of telephone communications engineers in Mordovia.
+In 1944 she enrolled in a gynecology school, and after graduating worked at a regional hospital.
 A keen cross-country skier and runner, she used to ski or run to work.
-In 1950 she enrolled to Kazan State Medical University, where she continued training and competing in ski and athletics.
+In 1950 she enrolled in Kazan State Medical University, where she continued training and competing in ski and athletics.
 Her first canoe race was accidental – she was asked to replace a missing teammate; she did not even know how to swim.
-A canoe coach noticed her then and convinced to start training.
+A canoe coach noticed her then and convinced her to start training.

 In 1956 Shubina graduated from the Kazan University, and later studied sport medicine in Saint Petersburg.
-Since 1964 she lives in Volgograd, together with her husband and sons Konstantin and Mikhail.
+Beginning in 1964 she lived in Volgograd, together with her husband and sons Konstantin and Mikhail.
 In 1975 she defended a PhD in medicine.

+Shubina died on 20 April 2025, at the age of 94.